Texas School Safety Resources for District Security Leaders

 Texas HB 2 committed $430 million to school safety, doubling per-student funding and increasing per-campus allocations by 124 percent.
 That money is available now.
 The districts that build a structured implementation plan before the broader Texas market compresses vendor options will get considerably more out of this investment than those moving reactively.

-We developed two practical resources for district security leaders who need to move from funding approval to effective deployment.
+We developed three practical resources for district security leaders who need to move from funding approval to effective deployment.

 From Texas House Bill 2 Implementation Best Practices: A Project Management Guide for Texas School District Security Leaders, you will find: